Social worker jailed for care home rapes

 He raped the other teenager at his mother's home in Radcliffe-on-Trent.

-Gathercole continued to harass her and indecently assaulted her at the young's peoples care home in Stapleford.
+Gathercole continued to harass her and indecently assaulted her at the young people's care home in Stapleford.
 She then ran away from the home.

 In 2015, one of the victims came come forward and an investigation was launched by an operation looking into historical sexual abuse in care homes.